The modelling of the coastal hazards was conducted during stage 2 of the Coastal Management Program (CMP) and detailed within the BMT Report.

 - 1% Annual Exceedance Probability (AEP)

 The AEP describes the likelihood of that design storm occurring in any given year.
 Therefore, a 1% AEP storm tide event has a 1% chance of occurring in any given year and is otherwise known as the ‘1 in 100 year event’.
 There is at least a 50% chance that you will experience a 1% AEP coastal inundation event in your lifetime.
 A 5% AEP storm tide event has a higher likelihood of occurrence, translating to a 97% chance you will experience at least once such event in your lifetime.
+A 5% AEP is also known as a 20-year Average Recurrence Interval (ARI), and a 1% AEP is also known as a 100-year ARI.

 For each AEP level, we’ve mapped them for each planning period - 2020, 2040, 2070 and 2120.